bcgov/Technology-Code-of-Practice/README.md

 ### 10. Make better use of data

-Consider how to minimise data collection and reuse data to avoid duplication of datasets.
+Consider how to minimize data collection and reuse data to avoid duplication of datasets.

-To meet point 10 of the Technology Code of Practice your plans must show you’ve considered minimising data collection and duplication.
+To meet point 10 of the Technology Code of Practice your plans must show you’ve considered minimizing data collection and duplication.

 You’ll have to explain how you’re meeting point 10 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

-#### How minimising data collection and duplication will help your initiative
+#### How minimizing data collection and duplication will help your initiative

-Minimising data collection and duplication will mean your project benefits from:
+Minimizing data collection and duplication will mean your project benefits from:

 ●	Adhering to the [BC Digital Framework] (https://digital.gov.bc.ca/digital-transformation/)
 ●	Saving time and money by reusing open data that is already available